confluentinc/learn-building-flink-applications-in-java-exercises/README.md

 ## Requirements

 - Java 11
 	- Flink does not currently support anything newer than Java 11.
-And the code in the repo assumes that you are using Java 11.
+The code in the repo assumes that you are using Java 11.
 - A Java development environment.
 - A Flink installation.
 - A Confluent Cloud account.